 Customers are more likely to come across your real estate business online than anywhere else.
 Making a good first impression is important, and real estate video marketing can achieve that goal.

-With an effective video marketing plan, you can do much more to set yourself and your business apart from the competition in three distinct ways:
+With an effective real estate video marketing plan, you can do much more to set yourself and your business apart from the competition in three distinct ways:

-- Create a positive social media impression.
-Doing business with an agent often comes down to what impression they leave with a potential buyer.
+Create a positive social media impression.
+Doing business with a real estate agent often comes down to what impression they leave with a potential buyer.
 Videos can help you look more professional and make customers more comfortable listing or buying a home with you.
 They will see you have the skills to get the job done right.